 …

+1.1.4 In the band 161.7875-161.9375 MHz, coordination of a space station of the maritime mobile-satellite service (space-to-Earth) with respect to terrestrial services is required only if the power spectral and flux-density produced by this space station exceeds the following mask in dB(W/(m2 · 4 kHz)) at the Earth’s surface:

+where θ is the angle of arrival of the incident wave above the horizontal plane (degrees).

 Reasons: It is proposed to extend the coordination threshold defined in Annex 1 of RR Appendix 5 for the VDES using the frequency band 161.7875-161.9375 MHz by using the pfd mask defined in the Recommendation ITU-R M.2092-0.